Financial

 At Threshold, it is important to us that everyone knows exactly where their donation dollars go.
 Financial transparency and accountability are non-negotiables.

-Below are some facts and figures that give you an idea of our current plans.
+Below are some facts and figures that give you an idea of the range of our future plans.

-Please email (gpotter@thresholdgapyear.org) if you have any questions about our finances.
 We think of our budgets like an aquarium - anyone is free to come and take a look, but only our team gets to hop in and move stuff around.
 After taking a look, you may have questions or ideas that help us make this even better!
-If so, please reach out.
+If so, please reach out by emailing info@thresholdgapyear.org.
 We promise to always be curious, not judgmental when it comes to feedback that can help us improve!

 Startup Costs